 I loved the case study method.
 My professors had practical work experience - they were constantly consulting for Fortune 500 businesses.
 They would bring this real-world learning back into the classroom, and the case studies would describe real situations and outcomes.
 This was very different than my undergrad, where my classes were very large and a lot of our grade was based on memorization and regurgitation.
 My favorite classes in undergrad were my MIS classes because they gave me real-world experience.
 And I fell in love with business at Wharton.
 I looked at it as the start - not the end - of my education.
 I read hundreds of books on leadership and management after Wharton.
 I remember driving with Debra when we moved back to Austin after graduation and passing a hotel that I had seen thousands of times as a child.
 But this time I thought, "How many people do they employ?
 How much do they charge their guests?
 What are their costs and margins?
 What is their revenue?".
 That really struck me.
 I told Debra that I knew then that Wharton had changed me forever.
 I would never think the same way about business again.

 At Wharton, Debra really invested in me.
 She provided me with stability.
 For those of you with spouses here, let's hear it for them (applause).
 This was a huge advantage for me, and if you are married here at McCombs it will be a huge advantage for you.
 No posturing to find dates, just the focus that a supportive spouse gives you.
 Her support allowed me to work many nights until 3 or 4 in the morning.
 She allowed me to prove to myself that I could become an entrepreneur, and I started four businesses while at school.
 I set big goals at Wharton.
 When I was 26-years old, I told Debra and just a few close friends that one day I would found a business and take that public.
 Well, my dream came true on my fifth business - Bazaarvoice.
-As of today's market price, Bazaarvoice is worth around $825 million in terms of market cap.
-That is over $100 million of market cap value per year since we started the business eight years ago.
+I turned 40-years old on our IPO roadshow.
 It is hard to believe.

 So I thought a lot about this speech and what advice I would give you.
 I wondered, "What would I have liked to know when I was in your shoes starting my MBA?".
 So I came up with a top-ten list because I guess that is just what you do: